Azure-Samples/azure-opensource-labs/cloud-native/aks-open-service-mesh/02-deploying-bookstore-app/README.md

 Namespace [bookwarehouse] successfully added to mesh [osm]
 ```

-Let's take a look at the labels and annotations that have been added to these namespaces.
+Let's take a look at the labels that have been added to these namespaces.

 ```bash
 kubectl get namespace -A --show-labels | grep book